 One good example of this is the classic garlic bread dish.
-Garlic bread, which can be as simple as butter, garlic, and a light amount of toasting to get the bread to the perfect level of crispiness, is one of the easiest types of bread for people to make, as it can generally be done with any store bought variant of bread.
+Garlic bread, which can be as simple as butter (or a butter alternative), garlic, and a light amount of toasting to get the bread to the perfect level of crispiness, is one of the easiest types of bread for people to make, as it can generally be done with any store bought variant of bread.

 This is something that nobody wants to have happen to their favorite garlic bread, making it all the more important for you to have a good understanding of how to keep your garlic bread warm for a period of time without turning it into a mess in the process.